 That being said, they are both chemically similar to your body’s endocannabinoids.
 This means that they are able to interact with your cannabinoid receptors which release neurotransmitters in your brain.
 Therefore, they may have an impact on your pain, stress, sleep, mood, and even immune function.

 The Impact on the Body

-On the other hand, CBD doesn’t contain the high effect characteristic of THC.
-Instead, it is often thought to bring about a feeling of well-being in your body.
+On the other hand, CBD is not believed to contain the “high” effect characteristic of THC.
+Instead, it may bring about a feeling of well-being in your body.
 This is because it binds weakly with CB1 receptors.

-CBD and THC provide a wide range of benefits by providing relief for some conditions.
-However, skepticism for the use of THC occurs as a result of the side effects associated with it.
-Many people prefer CBD because it doesn’t result in the euphoric effect characteristic of the THC.
+CBD and THC have the potential to deliver a wide range of benefits by possibly providing relief for some conditions.
+However, skepticism about the use of THC occurs as a result of the possible side effects associated with it.
+Many people prefer CBD because it may be less likely to result in the euphoric effect characteristic of THC.

-Epidiolex is one of the products which the FDA has approved for seizures associated with Lennox-Gastaut syndrome or Dravet syndrome in patients 1 years of age and older.
-This means that the FDA deems the drug product safe for the intended use.
+Epidiolex is one of the products which the FDA has approved for seizures associated with Lennox-Gastaut syndrome or Dravet syndrome in patients 1 year of age and older.
+This means that the FDA deems the drug product safe for its intended use.

-Some conditions for which CBD can provide you relief include:
+Some conditions for which CBD may provide you relief include:

-THC is used in the treatment of the following conditions:
+THC is used as a potential treatment of the following conditions:

 - Low appetite

-Despite both compounds exhibiting medical benefits, you may experience certain side effects.
+Despite both compounds potentially exhibiting medical benefits, you may experience certain side effects.